Dherse/magritte/README.md

 Those are [OpenGL](https://www.opengl.org//) bindings and not *Vulkan* bindings.
 This means they are (very broad statements ahead that depend on the version of *OpenGL* and how the individual crates are built) higher-level, single-threaded, full of legacy code (*OpenGL* is at fault here).
 Magritte gives the following advantages:
 - Magritte uses *Vulkan* not *OpenGL* ;
 - Magritte has support for advanced features found in *Vulkan* that are not available in *OpenGL* ;

+## Support for Vulkan Video

+Currently, Magritte does not support Vulkan video extensions, while this is planned in the far future when it is fully supported and documented and I know enough about how it works to provide adequate support for it.

 ## Features